Special Operations Center "South" (Ukraine): Russo-Ukrainian War

 In June 2023, during the 2023 Ukrainian counteroffensive, a video captured by a helmet-mounted GoPro of a Ukrainian soldier from the regiment went viral on social media.
 In the video, a small group of Ukrainian soldiers enters a Russian trench, with the soldier filming killing four poorly trained Russian soldiers at nearly point-blank range.
 Two Ukrainian soldiers fire their AR-15 style rifles around a corner where they believed a Russian soldier to be.
 The Russian soldier appears to be unarmed and charged from out his corner before he was riddled with bullets and finished off.
 The soldiers turn around and fire at two other unarmed Russian soldiers who appeared out of a corner.
 The first one is shot multiple times and dies instantly.
 The other Russian soldier is shot and falls, screaming in agony and is promptly killed by a double tap to the head.
 The video then cuts to a portion where the Ukrainians are throwing grenades at a target outside of the trench.
 A bright flash appears on video, from an enemy grenade and the soldier recording is separated from his comrade and is forced to hide in a small corridor.
 A Russian soldier armed with an AK-74 appears and is instantly shot dead with two short automatic bursts by the soldier recording.

-The regiment took part in an incursion across the Dnieper and capture of the village of Krynky during which a soldier of the regiment (Pazina Viktor Ihorovych) was killed on December 8, 2023.
+The regiment took part in an incursion across the Dnieper and the capture of the village of Krynky, during which a soldier of the regiment (Pazina Viktor Ihorovych) was killed on December 8, 2023.

 On February 28, 2024, a group of soldiers of the regiment died while attempting a raids on the Tendra Spit in Kherson Oblast but the landing was unsuccessful with nine confirmed deaths and one captured leading seaman.

-The vessel of the regiment Netishyn was involved in the search for dead personnel from the Island-type patrol boat P190 "Slovyansk" and the trawler U360 "Henichesk" ,sunk by Russian aircraft.
+The vessel of the regiment Netishyn was involved in the search for dead personnel from the Island-type patrol boat P190 "Slovyansk" and the trawler U360 "Henichesk", sunk by Russian aircraft.
 They retrieved dead bodies as well as artillery and communications equipment from the destroyed ships.

 Structure

-As it is the only naval unit of the Ukrainian Special Operations Forces so it handles all the naval tasks of the SSO including operations in support of the Navy and the Marine Corps.
+As it is the only naval unit of the Ukrainian Special Operations Forces so it handles all the naval tasks of the SSO including operations in support of the Navy and the Marine Corps, as well as naval assets and personnel of the Unmanned Systems Forces.
 The regiment consists of the following units: